 Robert has worked in Basic Skills and Academic Support both as a teacher and teacher trainer, in Further and Higher Education.
 He is currently an Academic Support Tutor in the Student Learning Development Centre.
 He specialises in working with the science faculties and works with a range of home and international students on a range of immediate learning needs.
 His interests are in practitioner related matters concerning student learning and academic literacies, particularly text revision and the writing practices of university departments.
 The focus of his PhD research is on the student perspective concerning how HE students learn and develop academic writing practices through drafting and refining their assignments.

 I am interested in researching literacy practices and methods in developing countries.
-My PhD aims to compare the meaning construction that Chilean early childhood pupils develop regarding two different literacy methods.
+My recently completed PhD compares the meaning construction that Chilean early childhood pupils develop regarding two different literacy methods.
 In particular, it focuses on the differences that may be in meaning construction for children who learn to read and write with top down or bottom up methods.
 In addition, I am interested in studying the beliefs and family literacy practices in the Chilean context to analyse the relation between meaning construction and literacy family practices and methods.

 Michelle Lawson is studying British migration to the Ariège region of southwest France.
 She is particularly interested in how these ‘lifestyle migrants’ construct and define their identities as settlers in France.
 She is using an ethnographic approach that includes the study of a online forum for migrants to examine the discourse and dynamics of this community.